 - Journal of Horticultural Research (J. Hort.
 Res.) is a peer-reviewed journal that publishes original papers, short communications and review articles covering basic sciences as well as practical aspects of fruit, vegetable, and ornamental plant research. - The main focus of the Journal is on temperate zone horticulture.
-The areas covered by the Journal include: biotechnology, plant breeding, pests and diseases, crop cultivation outdoor and under covers, glasshouse climate, weed science, soil biology, soil management and plant nutrition, growth regulators, plant-water relations, postharvest physiology and quality evaluation, nutritional value, storage and processing technology, seed science, economics and management research. - The main criteria for manuscripts' acceptation for publication are originality, scientific value, data of repeated experiments, and relevance.
-Manuscripts based on the results of the 1-year/1-growing season field trials and other experiments without repetitions will be rejected. - The manuscript submitted should not have been published previously, either in parts or as a whole, and not being considered for publication elsewhere. - The Journal is published semiannually.
+Manuscripts dealing with local issues will be accepted for evaluation only if they provide conclusions important to readers from other regions. - The areas covered by the Journal include: biotechnology, plant breeding, pests and diseases, crop cultivation outdoor and under covers, glasshouse climate, weed science, soil biology, soil management and plant nutrition, growth regulators, plant-water relations, postharvest physiology and quality evaluation, nutritional value, storage and processing technology, seed science, economics and management research. - The main criteria for manuscripts' acceptation for publication are originality, scientific value, data of repeated experiments, and relevance.
+Manuscripts based on the results of the 1-year/1-growing season field trials and other experiments without repetitions will be rejected. - The manuscript submitted should not have been published previously, either in parts or as a whole, and not being considered for publication elsewhere.
+A plagiarism detection program will be used for each submission. - The Journal is published semiannually.
 Parallel to the print, the papers accepted for publication will be published online on a free access basis.
-Manuscripts accepted for publication may be published "ahead of print" at https://sciendo.com/issue/johr/0/0 - The time taken from submission to publication is approximately 6 months.
-Proposing reviewer candidates with a scientific specialization in the subject of the manuscript may significantly speed up the manuscript evaluation procedure (they should not be from the author's research institution, they cannot be coauthors of the author's previous publications).
+Manuscripts accepted for publication may be published "ahead of print" at https://sciendo.com/issue/johr/0/0 - The time from submission to publication is approximately 6 months.
+Proposing at least three candidate reviewers can significantly speed up the manuscript evaluation process.
+Candidates should represent specialties related to the subject of the manuscript, come from institutions other than the authors of the manuscript and cannot be co-authors of the author's previous publications.